 Plant Covers for Winter

 Keep your plants safe from frost by using winter plant covers.
 These chill-chasing covers give plants a cozy hideaway that’s warmer than surrounding air.
 The difference is often only a few degrees, but those degrees make a big difference.

 Protecting plants from freezes isn’t difficult.
-One of the most common winter plant covers is a frost blanket or floating row cover that you toss over plants before a freeze arrives.
-Frost blankets work by excluding cold air and creating an insulating air pocket around plants.
-Heat from soil, which is warmer than air, is trapped beneath the blanket and held near plants.
+One of the most common winter plant covers is a floating row cover that you toss over plants before a freeze arrives.
+These row covers work by excluding cold air and creating an insulating air pocket around plants.
+Heat from soil, which is warmer than air, is trapped beneath the cover and held near plants.

 These cold-defeating fabrics are made from a woven polypropylene that’s lightweight and breathable.
 The material allows sunlight and water to reach plants, but keeps frost out.
-Most of these winter plant covers are also UV-stabilized.
+Most of these winter row covers are also UV-stabilized.
 This means the materials won’t break down quickly when exposed to sunlight and can be used for several growing seasons.

-Although frost blankets can lie directly on plants, you’ll get the best protection when you create a framework that holds the winter plant covers above plants.
-Build a temporary or permanent framework using flexible PVC pipes slid over pieces of rebar driven into the ground.
-Or drape the blanket over short wire garden fencing.
+To suspend the row cover above your plants, build a temporary or permanent framework for the row cover using flexible PVC pipes slid over pieces of rebar driven into the ground.
+Or, drape the blanket over short wire garden fencing.
 Using materials you have on hand is the secret to creating an inexpensive support system.

 You can also find winter plant covers specifically designed to slip over hanging baskets and container plantings.
 Drawstrings with cord locks allow you to cinch the cover closed.
 Like other frost blankets, these covers come in various sizes and thicknesses.